Parametric mapping of the efficiency$\unicode{x2013}$instability relation in plasma-wakefield accelerators: Mapping the parameter space with only three variables

 \section{Mapping the parameter space with only three variables}

 We aim to scan the entire parameter space that affects the strength of the BBU instability.
 The parameters chosen can be scaled to any plasma density.
 We turn off ion motion and suppress the energy spread by only working with optimally loaded wakefields and assuming a cold plasma.
 We transversely offset the trailing bunch by 0.01/$k_{p}$, sufficiently small to perturb the shape of the plasma wake only weakly.
-The plasma wake has a thin electron sheath~\cite{W.LU}, such that at the longitudinal position where the blowout is at its largest, the only contribution of the driver is to determine the maximum radius of the blowout $R_{b}$, which determines the possible accelerating fields $E_{z}$ that can be loaded by the trailing bunch.
-The second parameter to consider is the strength of the accelerating field, which is determined by the longitudinal position of the head of the trailing bunch in the plasma wake.
+The plasma wake has a thin electron sheath~\cite{W.LU}, such that at the longitudinal position where the blowout is at its largest, the only contribution of the driver is to determine the maximum radius of the blowout $R_{b}$.
+This is the first parameter we consider in our parameter mapping.
+The second parameter to consider is the strength of the accelerating field, which is determined by the longitudinal position of the head of the trailing bunch in the plasma wake for a given $R_{b}$.
 The third parameter is the bunch length of the accelerated bunch.
 When we scan the bunch length, the charge of the trailing bunch is not a free parameter, as there is only one current profile that can load a perfectly uniform field at a given accelerating gradient and wake radius.
 The parameters that we include in our grid are, therefore: (1) the normalized wake radius $R_{b}k_{p}$; (2) the normalized accelerating field $E_{z}/E_{0}$; and (3) the bunch length of the trailing bunch.